ContributingTesterTeam/ContributingRepo/README.md

     ### Dependencies

-    To integrate the YDA Framework into your project, add the following dependencies to your `build.gradle` (Gradle) or `pom.xml` (Maven) file:
+    To integrate the YDA Framework into your project, add the following dependencies to your `build.gradle` (Gradle) file:

     #### Gradle: